8 November 2017

 Before joining Barclays in 2002, Stephen spent 15 years at Schroders (later Schroder Salomon Smith Barney) in a number of corporate client advisory roles.
 Stephen holds a Law Degree from Queens’ College, Cambridge and is a qualified lawyer.

 Member of the Financial Policy Committee, Bank of England

 As the former vice chairman of the Federal Reserve, Don Kohn is an expert on monetary policy, financial regulation and macroeconomics.
 He retired from the Board of Governors in 2010.

 Matt started in the mortgage industry in 2002, after an early career in IT at companies such as Unisys and Sports.com gave him a strong technology grounding.

 In 2009 Matt was one of the main founders of Coreco and a natural choice for MD, where his technology background, degree in Civil Engineering and recently completed MBA make him well-placed to oversee every facet of Coreco’s business and operational strategy.

 Matt’s role also involves driving forward Coreco’s technology innovation, running the sales team and managing key business partner relationships.

 Adrian has been Head of Lender Relations at Barratt for 9 years and prior to this was Sales Director at a specialist New Build mortgage broker.
 He is responsible for engaging with all parties involved in the Sales Process, brokers lenders, valuers and conveyancers, in order to build confidence in the New Build process and to deliver the best possible customer outcomes.

-Managing Director - UK Mortgages, Bank of Ireland
+UK Mortgages Director, Bank of Ireland

 Richard has a breadth of retail banking and mortgage expertise gained from holding senior roles across major banks and building societies.
 Richard also is a non-executive Board Member of Estuary Housing association.